 We developed this proposed rule after considering numerous statutes and Executive orders related to rulemaking.
 Below we summarize our analyses based on a number of these statutes and Executive orders, and we discuss First Amendment rights of protestors.

 A. Regulatory Planning and Review

-This regulatory action determination is based on the size, duration, and time-of-day of the safety zone.
-Vessel traffic will be able to safely transit around this safety zone which will impact a small designated area of the Upper Potomac River for less than 3 hours during the evening when vessel traffic is normally low.
-Moreover, the Coast Guard will issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone.
+This regulatory action determination is based on location, duration, and time-of-day of the safety zone.
+Vessel traffic would be able to safely transit around this safety zone which would impact a small designated area of the Upper Potomac River for 3 hours during the evening when vessel traffic is normally low.
+Moreover, the Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone.

 B. Impact on Small Entities

 The Regulatory Flexibility Act of 1980, 5 U.S.C.
 601-612, as amended, requires Federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.